-Health for People with Disability
+Health for People with Disabilities

 Disability in Nepal

-They suffer from both physical and mental health problems; lack key information and have only minimal access to health services, education, employment, public infrastructure, and other amenities.
+They suffer from both physical and mental health issues, lack key information, and have only minimal access to health services, education, employment, public infrastructure, and other amenities.
 Their needs, rights and access to vital amenities including basic health care are often ignored.